 Group A streptococcus bacteria, also called GAS, tend to affect the throat, skin, anus and genital tract.

-The bacteria spreads from close contact with an infected person through droplets in the air, skin contact, contaminated surfaces, objects or food.
+The bacteria spreads from close contact with an infected person through droplets in the air, and through contact with the skin, contaminated surfaces, objects and food.

 This causes conditions including:

 - Cellulitis, an infection of the deeper layers of skin causing infected areas to look red and swollen and to feel painful and hot.

 - Erysipelas, a form of cellulitis affecting the upper skin layers.

 - Impetigo, a highly contagious bacterial skin infection causing blisters and sores.